People

 I am Co-Director of a Wellcome Trust funded PhD Training Programme in Neuro-immune Interactions and am passionate about data sharing.
 Check out our resources page for many exciting RNA-seq web-tools relevant to pain and neuro-immune research.

 My lab is keen to engage with diverse stakeholders in pain research, such as charities and industrial partners.
-For instance, I am a member of Scientific Advisory Boards for Ataxia UK and Cellectricon.

 Academic Background